 - Kebapche: grilled minced meat, the classic with a beer

-- Veggie picks: bean soups, stuffed peppers, big hearty salads 🌱
+- Veggie picks: bean soups, stuffed peppers, big salads 🌱

 🔹 Tinker’s Tip: Order yoghurt with honey and walnuts for dessert.
-It’s simple, local and ridiculously good. 🍯
+It’s simple, local and ridiculously good.
+Plus you’ll feel virtuous after the kebapche.

-🔹 Tinker’s Tip: GHIC/EHIC helps with medically necessary state care, yet it isn’t a replacement for travel insurance.
-Carry both. 🩹
+🔹 Tinker’s Tip: GHIC/EHIC helps with medically necessary state care, but it isn’t a replacement for travel insurance.
+Carry both, plus a decent first-aid kit if you’re heading to the mountains. 🩹

 🗺️ Useful Guide: Don’t Get Done!
 20 Crafty Travel Scams and How to Dodge Them

-🔹 Tinker’s Tip: If you’ll split time between cities and mountains, pick the provider your hotel hosts or hiking guides use, they know the local dead zones. 🗺️
+🔹 Tinker’s Tip: If you’ll split time between cities and mountains, pick the provider your hotel hosts or hiking guide uses, they’ll know the local dead zones. 🗺️

 🔥 Recommended E-sim: Airalo Bulgaria